iammax/computational_chemistry_tools/README.md

 * **z_matrix_maker.py** (requires: periodic.py, zmatconfig.txt)

 This tool will transform a molpro-style xyz file into internal coordinates ([Z-matrix](https://en.wikipedia.org/wiki/Z-matrix_(chemistry))).
-The xyz file should be formatted like the included butadiene.xyz file is:
+The xyz file should be formatted like the included butadiene.xyz example file.
+Details of formatting below:

 first line: Number of atoms